Dimension Detectives

 We use numbers 🔢 every day to make sense of the world 🌍 around us:

-Weather reports tell us how strongly the wind is blowing 🌬️, how much rain ☔ will fall in the next hour, how warm 🌞 or how chilly ⛄ tomorrow might be.
+Weather reports tell us how strongly the wind is blowing 🌬️, how much rain ☔ is likely to fall in the next hour, and how warm 🌞 or how chilly ⛄ it might be tomorrow.

-We are told how fast we can drive 🚗 on our roads, how much electricity our devices consume, and what the running cost of our gadgets and vehicles is likely to be.
+We are told how fast we can drive 🚗 on our roads, how much electricity our devices consume, and what the likely running costs of our gadgets and vehicles are.

-We might look up the calorie content of our lunchtime meal 🍕, or the amount of energy we will expend in the gym 🏋️♀️ this evening.
+We can look up the calorie content of our lunchtime meal 🍕, or the amount of energy that we will expend in the gym 🏋️♀️ this evening.

 But numbers on their own have no meaning: we need units to add context and measure.
-The listener or reader must never be left to assume the intended units: 32° Celsius is a hot summers day; 32° Fahrenheit is cold enough to freeze water!
+The listener or reader must never be left to assume the intended units: 32° Celsius is a hot summers day; whereas 32° Fahrenheit is cold enough to freeze water into ice!

 We intuitively use units in everyday scenarios to convey meaning and useful information, lest we are misunderstood, or find ourselves talking gibberish: